NataRep/Stage-2-all-projects/typescript-essentials.md

 6. How to define function types using type aliases or interfaces.

 This knowledge will help me when writing functions with ts.
 It is a pity that I have not yet understood how to pass random functions to the wrapper (decorator) if the type or interface of the callback is not known beforehand.

+### 5. Declare and instantiate classes in TypeScript

+In this module, I learned:

+1. Learned how to declare a class using TypeScript.

+- Parameters can be mandatory or optional, have default values.
+As with all TypeScript functions, this is the main difference from JS.
+- You can set the Access Modifier for properties and methods of a class: public - The default value is public.
+The property is accessible from anywhere in the code private - The property cannot be accessed from outside the class containing it. protected - acts in the same way as the private modifier, except that members declared as protected can be accessed inside derived classes. readonly - read-only properties can be set only during initialisation at their declaration or in the constructor.
+- Static class properties available without creating an object are set using the static keyword

+2. Learned how to instantiate a class using TypeScript.
+3. Learned how to extend another class using extends keyword.
+4. Learned how and why to declare an interface to provide the form of a class using the implements keyword
+5. Learned to distinguish when it is better to use an interface or a class to define the structure of an object:

+- When to use an interface:
+  Interfaces only define the structure of the data, not the behaviour of the object.
+  The main advantage of interfaces is that they are weightless, don't stay in the js code and have a purely service purpose.
+  Where I will use interfaces:

+  - To define parameter objects for functions,
+  - to define structure for various framework properties.
+  - and to define what objects look like from remote services or APIs.
+    An interface can be used in a common module for client and server code, ensuring that the data structure is the same on both sides.

+- When to use Classes
+  When you need a template to create objects that can define methods and properties.
+  And also when you need to use class extension through inheritance.